KartikDevSharma/LeetCode_Solutions/Hard/564/Find the Closest Palindrome.md

 - **It handles edge cases** by including boundary palindromes at digit transitions.
 - **It ensures the closest palindrome is identified** by minimizing the absolute difference and choosing the smaller one in case of a tie.

-Mathematically, this covers all possible closest palindromes, ensuring the solution is both optimal and efficient.